 We’re Friendly Neighbours: Oakville is only a one hour drive from the U.S borders at Lewiston, Niagara Falls or Buffalo, NY.

 We’re at the Centre of it all: More than half of the population of the U.S.A and Canada (135 million) are located within 800 kilometers of Oakville.

 Seeing Green: Oakville offers 1,420 hectares of parkland, 150 kilometres of trails and more than 200 parks, garden plots, dog parks, playgrounds, skateboard parks, splash pads, sports fields, tennis courts, two harbours and 31 waterfront parks.

 Perfect Precipitation: According to Environment Canada, Oakville has the best weather in Canada, with the right amount of precipitation and days under 0 degrees.

-Broadway Bound: Canada’s renowned music theatre program at Sheridan College produces world-class theatre professionals, including three who performed in the Tony Award nominated Jesus Christ Superstar on Broadway in 2012.
+Broadway Bound: Canada’s renowned music theatre program at Sheridan College produces world-class theatre professionals and shows, including the smash hit and seven-time Tony nominee, Come From Away.